verus-lang/verus-analyzer/README.md

 ### Currently Enabled Proof Actions

-The "Hover over" column indicates where you should place your mouse cursor in so that a "light bulb" will appear and allow you to perform the corresponding proof action.
-In the examples linked to below, the `$0$` characters indicate where the user has positioned their mouse in the "before" version of the code, and below you can see the version after the proof action executes.
+The "Hover over" column indicates where you should place your mouse cursor so that a "light bulb" will appear and allow you to perform the corresponding proof action.
+In the examples linked to below, the `$0` characters indicate where the user has positioned their mouse in the "before" version of the code, and below you can see the version after the proof action executes.